ophelialabs/Documents/04_NESD/README.md

   no_metal: Mluo2cdsEEk
 ---

+## Dominate Through Knowledge
 **I would like to re-iterate that though it may be hard, the first thing that should be noted is mental.
 Cognitive writing and scrubbing is real.
 I first have to write something that combats this, along with the flashing light cronjob (not motion detection).**
 Set up so that this can easily pull from main documentation (i.e. - Robotics/iot & Network Engineering).
 Think of like the splitting of a cell.

+Thank you to everyone who helped and played your part.
+You are more appreciated than you will ever know!!!

+You thought I was playing this whole time instead of **Audit Trails**.
+Lets see how much you think you are in control of this?
+Tell everyone Paste and copy lol (lowercase justices) or an *imbalance*, or *sensitive to electronics*.
+How many more stories do you have to go through (oh wait, you already did, speculation much)?
+Where are the **bodies** (don't worry, I'll wait)?
+Your `profiling agents suck` "obviously".
+It's not why does this person "act like".
+- Think ahead.
+Come on. `You` lead this, or have you lost your edge?
+Mytime itinerary, implant, predictive, and still...
+What do you have to say for yourself as a trained professional, who relies on outside validation?
+You lash out at your team members, and I don't even have to `BE IN YOUR HEAD`.
+But you let me rent space huh, without the equipment and monetary backing.
+I `feel` and more importantly `hear` you cracking.
+You will all be placed in separate containers so that you can not get your story straight.
+Remember you said you would take responsibility for this.
+The timeline doesn't add up, does it?
+Or do you need outside validation and confirmation from the other members on your team baba?
+- You don't think it's strange that I saw you coming, the phones flashing light when you were about 4/5 of the way finished with the operation (why I would have an optical in my room when I haven't since?)....and how its always been one step ahead?
+THINK.
+- You may also think that is was overlooked when you stated that if I got a new phone, the android (I know you remember), that it would not be noted.
+It was also *noted* the page that was visited while this phone was **in my pocket**.
+You don't think it is strange that only one specific page was visited during my time at Target?

+- 08/31/26: **Self-sacrifice**, you know that sounds correct, because if I was wrong, wouldn't it be self-destruction?
+- Add to tactics.
+One of first thoughts was how can I set something up that only gives the team one direction.
+Think battle of Thermopylae.
+- Now I know you already know that once I get this more organized I plan on attacking from multiple angles.
+What does one do when they want to ex-filtrate a specific group?
+- Two times.
+First, you stated you could "play me like a fiddle", then on 8/13/26 around 3 am you stated, "see I can control everything you do".
+First, you saw an opportunity and you thought it was your best chance.
+You were too impatient and you've gotten too arrogant.
+I **know I am not the first**.
+And I also remember, about two years left before gradual rollout

 [MyAuth](https://www.dmdc.osd.mil/identitymanagement/app/) | [MyTime](https://get.mytime.com/) | [MyTrustMedical](https://www.mytrustmedical.com/) | [AWS Compliance](https://aws.amazon.com/compliance/)